Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 #### Generate bootstrapper on build

-By default, bootstrapper is only created when publishing the project (i.e. when running `dotnet publish`).
+By default, bootstrapper is only created when publishing the project (i.e., when running `dotnet publish`).
 If you want to also have it created on regular builds as well, set the `<GenerateBootstrapperOnBuild>` project property to `true`:

 ```xml